Zhiyuan-GG/zhiyuanwang.github.io/_pages/about.md

 - Annual Conference on Neural Information Processing Systems (NeurIPS), 2025
 - Conference on Empirical Methods in Natural Language Processing (EMNLP), 2025
 - Annual Meeting of the Association for Computational Linguistics (ACL), 2025
-- International Joint Conference on Artificial Intelligence (IJCAL), 2025
+- International Joint Conference on Artificial Intelligence (IJCAI), 2025
 - Workshop on Large Language Models and Generative AI for Health at AAAI (GenAI4Health@AAAI), 2025
-- International Conference on Learning Representations (ICLR), 2025
+- International Conference on Learning Representations (ICLR), 2025, 2026

 **Journal Reviewer:**
 - Neural Networks (NN)